-Egg yolks have long been used for beauty treatments including hair masks to improve hair growth, strength, and appearance.
-It’s been promoted by the do-it-yourself and homemade beauty insiders recently (see video below), but it was unknown how exactly the egg yolk could be beneficial to stimulating hair growth.
+The use of egg yolks is nothing new in the world of beauty.
+In fact, egg yolks have long been used in many beauty treatments and that includes hair masks to improve the growth of hair as well as its strength and overall appearance.
+It has also been promoted by “do-it-yourself” and homemade beauty insiders recently (see video below).
+However, it was unknown just exactly how the egg yolk could be beneficial to stimulating increased hair growth.

-In this video, a YouTube user shows her users how she applies egg yolks to her scalp to remedy hair loss and documents her results.
+In this video, a YouTube user shows her followers exactly how she applies egg yolks to her scalp in order to remedy hair loss and she also documents her results.

-In a recent study published by Mary Ann Liebert, Inc. and the Korean Society of Food Science and Nutrition in the Journal of Medicinal Food, egg yolks were identified to be scientifically beneficial to hair growth and an excellent alternative to medicine such as minoxidil.
-This medication (minoxidil) promotes vascularization and hair growth as well as stimulates vascular endothelial growth factor (VEGF) production.
-However, long-term use of this medication leads to unwanted side effects.
-This is why we are so excited about egg yolks as an alternative!
+In a recent study published by Mary Ann Liebert, Inc. and the Korean Society of Food Science and Nutrition in the Journal of Medicinal Food, egg yolks were identified as being scientifically beneficial to hair growth.
+They were also identified as an excellent alternative to medical hair restoration options such as minoxidil.
+In general, minoxidil is a medication that promotes vascularization and hair growth.
+Minoxidil also works to stimulate vascular endothelial growth factor (VEGF) production.
+However, it has been shown that the long-term use of this medication can lead to unwanted side effects.
+This is why so many people are so excited about egg yolks as an alternative!

 Chicken Eggs & Hair Growth

 Unlike humans, chickens develop hair before they hatch.
-Therefore, it was predicted that the egg would have important hair growth factors.
+Therefore, it has been predicted that an egg would have important hair growth factors.

-Water-soluble peptides derived from the egg yolk stimulate VEGF production and human hair follicle dermal papilla cell growth.
-This enhanced the mice’s hair growth in the study as well as in female pattern hair loss (FPHL)
+Water-soluble peptides, which are derived from the egg yolk, stimulate VEGF production and human hair follicle dermal papilla cell growth.
+This enhanced the hair growth of mice in the study as well as in female pattern hair loss (FPHL)